ta3ag/lbd/_sources/globalvar.txt

 into (add $gp, (addiu ZERO, tglobaladdr)).

-In this mode, the $gp content is assigned at compile/link time, changed only at program be loaded, and is fixed during the program running; while the -relocation-model=pic the $gp can be changed during program running.
+In this mode, the $gp content is assigned at compile/link time, changed only at program be loaded, and is fixed during the program running; on the contrary, when -relocation-model=pic the $gp can be changed during program running.
-For this example, if $gp is assigned to the start address of .sdata by loader when program ch6_1.cpu0.s is loaded, then linker can caculate %gp_rel(gI) = (the relative address distance between gI and start of .sdata section.
+For this example, if $gp is assigned to the start address of .sdata by loader when program ch6_1.cpu0.s is loaded, then linker can caculate %gp_rel(gI) (= the relative address distance between gI and start of .sdata section).
 Which meaning this relocation record can be solved at link time, that's why it is static mode.

-In this mode, we reserve $gp to a specfic fixed address of both linker and loader agree to.
-So, the $gp cannot be allocated as a general purpose for variables.
+In this mode, we reserve $gp to a specfic fixed address of the program is loaded.
+As a result, the $gp cannot be allocated as a general purpose for variables.
 The following code tells llvm never allocate $gp for variables.

 .. rubric:: lbdex/Chapter6_1/Cpu0Subtarget.cpp